SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A collection-controlled loop is a loop that loops over all elements of a thing.
 Collection-controlled loops are commonly called foreach loops.
-  Collection-controlled loops most commonly start with the keyword <code>for</code>, but then feature a different syntax than count-controlled loops.
-In perl, they instead start <code>foreach</code>.
+  Collection-controlled loops most commonly start with the keyword `for`, but then feature a different syntax than count-controlled loops.
+In perl, they instead start `foreach`.
   Collection-controlled loops generally work on iterators, or by transforming the thing into an iterator implicitly.
   Lua: for &lt;expression&gt; do bash, Liquid, Python, Ruby, Rust: for <expression> in <iterable> ...